Landscape water efficiency

 In the average Kelowna home, 55 per cent of total annual water is used for landscape irrigation.
 On an average summer day, about 72 million litres of water is sprayed onto lawns and gardens.

 The first step to ensure a water-efficient landscape is to have good soil.
 Some of the soils in Kelowna are not ideal for water retention.
 In sand and gravel type soils, the water just runs through.
 In clay soils the water sits on top and evaporates.
 Top-dressing your lawn and putting mulch in gardens will help the soil retain moisture.
+Products like OgoGrow and GlenGrow are ideal for this purpose.

 The word Xeriscape is derived from the Greek word "xeros," which means dry.
 It’s a landscaping method developed especially for arid and semi-arid climates that utilizes water conserving techniques.